About the author

 For conversation, the tool of choice for many remote workers is Slack.

-I am an introvert and love my own company, so working remotely suits me perfectly, but if you are an extrovert, you might want to look at events where you are staying on sites like meet other like-minded people.
+I am an introvert and love my company, so working remotely suits me perfectly.
+However, if you are an extrovert, you might want to consider events where you can stay on-site and meet other like-minded people.

 Another option is to work in a co-working space where you can network.
-Your mental health is essential, so take steps to socialize with people and start conversations in coffee shops.
+Socializing and starting conversations in coffee shops is essential for your mental health.

 Internet Issues